-Element Assessment Transaction costs For RY24 Aurora Energy has simplified the number of price components and metrics used for residential customers.
-TOU pricing is more complex than the existing pricing, so communicating how it works, and when peak and off-peak periods are, will be important.
+Element Assessment Transaction costs ToU pricing is more complex than the existing pricing, so we have improved our web based content to communicate how it works.
 It is planned to consult on price components, including the best option for larger consumers that balances complexity and efficiency.
 It is planned to consult regularly as reforms are implemented over the next few years.
-Consumer impacts Reform efforts will be informed through consultation, and analysis.
-It is planned to introduce a mild form of TOU pricing initially and then gradually tune the signalling.
-This will soften year-on-year movement in pricing and support familiarisation.
-Uptake incentives TOU pricing has been implemented by several distributors now, and uptake amongst retailers is improving.
+Consumer impacts We are monitoring the impacts of the transition to cost reflective pricing, with particular emphasis on those consumers in the highest deprivation households.
+Uptake incentives ToU pricing has been implemented by several distributors now, and uptake amongst retailers is improving.
 Aurora Energy intend to explore options for accommodating consumers who do not have suitable metering while nonetheless encouraging uptake.